newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/apprenticeship-program-intake.md

 You will then work with a representative from USDOL to develop and register your program.

 :::infoAlert
-**You will need to have an approved apprenticeship program to register as a publics work contractor.**
+You will need to have an approved apprenticeship program to register as a publics work contractor.
 :::

+---

-# Intake Form Requirements
+### Intake Form Requirements

 - Business name
 - Business structure